accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/notes-de-revision.md

 The framework elements affected are as follows:

-- Methodology of criterion [4.7](criteres.html#crit-4-7): deletion of the test <q>the text passage is located outside the multimedia content player if the latter uses Flash technology</q>.
+- Methodology of criterion [4.7](criteres.html#crit-4-7): deletion of the test <q>the passage of text is located outside the multimedia content player if the latter uses Flash technology</q>.
 - "Controlled environment" glossary entry: references to Flash and Silverlight have been removed from the second list item <q>Supported technologies, their version and activation (JavaScript, WAI-ARIA, Flash, Silverlight</q>, etc.).
 - The "Non-time-based media" glossary entry: all references to Flash, Java and Silverlight and their properties have been removed.
 - The glossary entry "Time-based media (audio, video and synchronised)": all references to Flash and its properties have been removed.
 Note 1 is deleted: Note 2 becomes Note 1, and Note 3 becomes Note 2.